mw5mercs-modding/yaml-docs/equipment/TCOMP_MISSLE_ADVANCED_details.md

-# TC Adv.
+# FCS Adv.
 Missile

 `TCOMP_MISSLE_ADVANCED` (Yet Another Equipment Collection)

-The Advanced Missle Targeting Computer significantly improves the performance of all missle weapons.
+The Advanced Missle Fire Control System significantly improves the performance of all missle weapons.
 However, this comes at the cost of increased weight.

-Size: Critical slots: 2 (targetting)
+Size: Critical slots: 1 (targetting)

 Weight: 1.0 tons